instabug-archive/instabug-websdk/README.md

 1. Find your **cloud name** on your dashboard to use it in te init function.
 ![alt text](https://files.readme.io/58b3f8e-Cloudinary1.png)

 2. Navigate to the *Settings* page, and open the *Upload* tab.
 ![alt text](https://files.readme.io/ea87be3-Cloudinary2.png)

-3. Scroll down to the *Upload Presets* section and click on *Add upload preset*.
+3. Scroll down to the *Upload Presets* section and click on *Enable Unsigned Uploading*.
 ![alt text](https://files.readme.io/70368bf-Cloudinary3.png)

 4. The **upload preset name** will be generated to use in the init function.
 ![alt text](https://files.readme.io/70368bf-Cloudinary3.png)